 \section{Introduction}

-Wind energy is uncertain (difficult to forecast), intermittent (shows large ramps), and largely uncontrollable (output cannot be altered on command).
-They fundamentally differ from dispatchable generation that ``can be controlled by the system operator and can be turned on and off based primarily on their economic attractiveness at every point in time'' \cite{joskow2011comparing}.
+Wind energy is uncertain (difficult to forecast), intermittent (shows large ramps), and largely uncontrollable (output largely cannot be altered on command).
+It fundamentally differs from dispatchable generation that ``can be controlled by the system operator and can be turned on and off based primarily on their economic attractiveness at every point in time'' \cite{joskow2011comparing}.
 It has been a widely recognized fact that escalated penetration of wind will dampen electricity prices.
 Wind is a (near) zero marginal cost resource, and hence, alters the merit-order at the base of the stack. ``Free'' wind shifts the market supply curve to the right, leading to price reduction.
-Empirical evidence corroborates that hypothesis, such as the analyses by Ketterer \cite{ketterer2014impact} for the German market, Munksgaard and Morthorst \cite{munksgaard2008wind} for the Danish market, and de Miera et al. \cite{de2008analysing} in the Spanish electricity market, among others.
+Empirical evidence corroborates that hypothesis, such as the analyses by Ketterer in \cite{ketterer2014impact} for the German market, Munksgaard and Morthorst in \cite{munksgaard2008wind} for the Danish market, de Miera et al. in \cite{de2008analysing} for the Spanish electricity market, among others.
 Green's model-oriented analysis \cite{green2010market} for the British market resonates the same sentiments.